cicl-stanford/environment_design_cogsci2026/project_code/python/python-readme.md

 ## Study 1: s1_design_inference/

 **find_start_locations.py**
 Computes optimal agent starting positions for all 36 trials.
 Tests candidate locations for cooks trials and selects configurations that minimize completion time.
+The idea is that agents can start at either the top-right or bottom-left corner of the kitchen, and the starting position we choose is the one that minimizes the completion time.
+For cooks trials, the first cook starts at the position that minimizes the completion time (so that judgments for how many cooks are needed are a result of collaboration and not due to a better starting position).

 **model_runs.py**
-Orchestrates parallel simulation execution for all trial configurations.
-Generates task lists for each combination of trial, agents, model algorithm, recipe type, and random seed.
+Computes timesteps to complete the task for all kitchen layouts for each model and dish.

 **process_model_outputs.py**
 Converts simulation outputs from pickle files into structured CSV.
 Extracts performance metrics including timesteps to completion.